-Habitat GTA collects personal information to further its mission of mobilizing volunteers and communities to help working, low-income families to break the cycle of poverty through homeownership.
+Habitat GTA collects personal information to further its mission of mobilizing volunteers and communities to help working, lower income families build strength, stability, and self-reliance through affordable homeownership.
 Habitat GTA collects this information through fundraising, public education and advocacy, and volunteer programs, as well as to establish, maintain, and manage its relationship with individuals.
 Certain information is collected to satisfy the requirements of Canada Revenue Agency.

 The main reasons Habitat GTA collects information from individuals are to:

 • Process donations or provide customer service relating to purchases;

 • Contact an individual regarding their participation with Habitat GTA as a volunteer;